About the “How to Rent” guide for Landlords in England

 • Not taking lodgers

-Plus, it outlines some best practices, things that tenants should do routinely such as testing smoke alarms and reporting maintenance issues to the landlord.
+The rent booklet also outlines some best practices, things that tenants should do routinely such as testing smoke alarms and reporting maintenance issues to the landlord.

 Finally, it details the central responsibilities of the landlord, including:

-• carrying out repairs
+• Carrying out repairs

-• checking electrical safety every five years
+• Checking electrical safety every five years

-• making sure the property is free from serious hazards such as damp or mould
+• Making sure the property is free from serious hazards such as damp or mould

 The guide suggests landlords should get buildings insurance, check the property’s fixtures and fittings regularly, and make sure blind cords are safe by design.